gigawhitlocks/emacs-configs/README.md

 Incidentally, that regex up there is a fucking nightmare and Emacs Lisp should be ashamed.
 That or maybe there's some secret way to do it so there isn't backslash hell.
 But holy crap that is a horrible line of code.
 I think we can all agree with that.

-TODO: Joe Ardent over at the Recurse Center called out a better way to build regexes with s-expressions that looked nice, so there is a better way to do this, that I haven't figured out yet &#x2013; regexp-builder maybe?
+### TODO Joe Ardent over at the Recurse Center called out a better way to build regexes with s-expressions that looked nice, so there is  a better way to do this, that I haven't figured out yet &#x2013; regexp-builder maybe?
 I'll look it up next time I need a regexp in Emacs Lisp

 ## Rust